 Though you still have to be selective on which provider or site to use, online press release distribution channels can open up new opportunities that were not available before.

-So, if you want to optimise the reach of your press releases, you might as well consider and include online distribution channels to your strategy.
+So, if you want to optimise the reach of your press releases, you might want to include online distribution channels to your strategy.

 Here are some of the major online press release distribution services:

 9. Use video

 Video content is gaining more popularity each day.
 And not only in social media channels.

 Have you noticed how even newspapers (those with online versions) are using video in their news presentation?